How Enterprise-Scale Health Systems Are Gearing Up for FHIR, TEFCA & UDS+

 Solution: Successful programs articulate the clinical and financial value of interoperability.
 For instance, showing how FHIR-based notifications could prevent readmissions or how single sign-on to a FHIR app saves doctors’ time.
 Demonstrating patient satisfaction with app-driven health records also helps buy-in.
 Training and communication keep everyone aligned on the roadmap.

-No single challenge is fatal, organizations are overcoming them through a combination of technology, process, and collaboration.
+No single challenge is fatal; organizations are overcoming them through a combination of technology, process, and collaboration.

 Related: 5 Challenges Associated with HL7 FHIR and How CapMinds Helps to Solve